muhammadshehrozNXB/testCode/README.md

 4: Scalability: As your application grows, the separation of concerns provided by services allows you to add new features and functionality without modifying existing code extensively.

 5: Error Handling and Logging: By encapsulating logic within services, you can implement consistent error handling and logging mechanisms.

+# Other Change

+1: Except of using array() function, "[]" is used in order to reduce the file size.